raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 compilation compute cost and the perpetual storage cost, as deployment-time gas.

-Any approach will need to account for eventual recompilation costs on events like WASM Engine or compiler upgrades.
+Any approach will need to account for eventual recompilation costs on events like Wasm Engine or compiler upgrades.

-As far as the network upgrade being proposed in this FIP is concerned, we recommend implementations to warm up the module cache for all built-in actors during node initialization.

 ### Gas charging